idfubar/AV102/transcripts/week4/assisting_learners_in_online_forums.md

-but let me ask" ... that is going to be difficult for other people to find, like the title of this topic is not particularly relevant anymore so we might want to say: "hey oh that's a very important question, can we move that over into a different
+but let me ask" ... that is going to be difficult for other people to find, like the title of this topic is not particularly relevant anymore so we might want to say: "Hey oh that's a very important question, can we move that over into a different